mlhamel/conferences/README.md

 6. Hanneli Tavante.
 Humanising Math and Physics on Computer Science

+Need to unify Physics and maths and our industry. it has been done but we need to work more in this direction.

+* Kepler wrote SF books !

 7. René Föhring.
 One Inch at a Time - How to get people excited about inline docs

+Great tools that I definitely need to give a tool.

+Twitter: @arrrene, creator of inchCI

+* YARD -> javadocs format
+* TomDoc -> benefit of javadoc + adding visibility marker
+* "people are not Ruby parsers" v.s. "good code is its own documentation"
+* Example of tools about code: rubocop, but there's nothing great like that for documentation
+* The ideal tool would (inch)
+** define priority of what should be documented [PRIORITY] ** would create a point system for every point and give a score (0..100) [SCORE] ** great text interface with colors, great presentation and bar chart

 8. Lighting Talks

+a) Ruby Habits (Featuring bears)

+Presentation about a user group which is meeting every X times.
+If you have something broken just show up and show it to someone and they will try to help you.

+b) Elixir

+Error tracking is hard

+* shared mutable data
+* no built-in crash recovery mechanism
+* GC is hard
+* threading is hard
+* preempting is hard
+* monitoring is hard

+c) Json api schema tools

+github.com/POSpulse/jast

+d) The dark side of Matz

+**Great small funny talk**

+"DST - The biggest work program since the invention of time itself"

+Matz commit message: "...I hate DST!"

+"I hate autoload..."

+~"Level of hate of Matz is 0.00001 of Linus one..."

+e) @matz_translated - Automatic translation of the tweets of matz

+f) Bundler

+`ruby together` none profit in the USA !

+"improve your ruby tools"

+* @indirect @dwradcliffe are part of team that are paid to work on Bundler and Ruby Gem.
+* Work is also done on the infrastructure
+* Plan:
+** maintain rubygem
+** apply security gems
+** ...
+* rubytogether.org/join

 ### Sunday